andrewspode/spodeme/_articles/stealth-living-room-PC/index.md

 Using a 5mm drill bit, I drilled out the rivets and then if needed, tapped through the remaining rivet with a screwdriver.

 Once I had the final mounting plate, I needed to cut it to size.
-I opted for a Jigsaw but even with a fine blade designed for metal, it was extremely hard to control and kept snagging.
+I opted for a jigsaw but even with a fine blade designed for metal, it was extremely hard to control and kept snagging.
 I ended up finishing things off with a hacksaw.

 ![Tray in](tray-in.jpg)